 Indoor Sport Climbing: 1-2 Carabiners

-If you are sport climbing in a gym, you will only need a couple carabiners.
+You will only need a couple carabiners if you are sport climbing in a gym.
 Most gyms require you to bring your own belay device, so you’ll need at least one large locking carabiner for that.
-You might also want a basic carabiner to attach your chalk bag to your harness, but that’s not absolutely necessary.
+You might also want a basic carabiner to attach your chalk bag to your harness, but that’s not necessary.
 Even when you are lead climbing in a gym, the ‘quickdraws’ are already bolted to the wall, so you don’t need to bring your own or even place them as you climb.

 Outdoor Sport/Trad Climbing: 30+ Carabiners